The Pamir Highway. It’s a name that vibrates strongly in the belly of anyone with a taste for adventure.

 July-August.
 While the rest of Tajikistan swelters in the heat, the Pamirs are pleasant.
 This is the time for mountaineering and high-altitude trekking.
 On the lower reaches, the sun might burn, but it never gets oppressively hot.
 But the vegetation has turned brown for a large part – it’s a bit less attractive.

 September is the harvest month.
 It’s a short, delicious and colourful time, as the Indian summer sees poplar trees leaves turning a ravishing yellow.
 A sight for an impressionist painting, it’s the Pamiri version of sakura.
 Its ephemeral beauty heralds a new winter.
-By and large, when October comes, the travel season is about to finished.
+By and large, when October comes, the travel season is about to finish.

 The majority of the Pamir Highway is paved.
 Do expect potholes, and many twists and turns.
 An average speed of 40-50km/h is reasonable.

 - Osh to Sary Tash: perfect tarmac

 - Sary Tash to the border: mostly smooth

 - Kyzylart pass: 20 km of mud and gravel.

 - Until Ak Baital pass: smooth but very undulating tarmac

 - Ak Baital pass: rough gravel with deep potholes, snow cover and muddy bits when it rains.

 - Ak Baital – Murghab – Wakhan turnoff: very good tarmac

 - Wakhan valley has quite a lot of sand and gravel, with some scary cliffs where you dearly hope not to encounter a truck.
 The area around the Khargush pass is a hard slog for cyclists.

 - Alichur – Khorog: generally good tarmac, except the 20 km of the Koitezek pass, which is rough like Kyzylart and Ak Baital